 Where a residential electricity Customer, after a review, is required to adjust the security deposit upwards, NOTL Hydro shall permit the Customer to pay the adjustment amount in equal instalments paid over a period of at least 6 months.
 A Customer may elect to pay the security deposit over a shorter period of time.
 In the event that NOTL Hydro has applied a Customer’s security deposit to offset amounts owing and the security deposit amount needs to be replenished, NOTL Hydro shall allow the residential customer to repay the amount in equal instalments up to 6 months.

+Refund of Security Deposits

+NOTL Hydro shall promptly return any security deposit received from the Customer upon closure of the Customer’s account, subject to the distributor’s right to use the security deposit to off-set other amounts owing by the customer to the distributor.
+The security deposit shall be returned within 6 weeks of the closure of an account.
+Residential

+NOTL Hydro shall not issue a disconnection notice to a residential customer for non-payment unless the distributor has first applied any security deposit held on account for the customer against any amounts owing at that time and the security deposit was insufficient to cover the total amount owing.

+Residential – Where a distributor applies all or part of a security deposit to off-set amounts owing by a residential customer, the distributor may request that the customer repay the amount of the security deposit that was so applied.
+The distributor shall allow the residential customer to repay the security deposit as per the requirements of this policy

+A distributor shall apply a security deposit to the final bill prior to the change in service where a customer changes from SSS to a competitive retailer that uses retailer-consolidated billing or a customer changes billing options from distributor-consolidated billing to split billing or retailer-consolidated billing.
+A distributor shall promptly return any remaining amount of the security deposit to the customer.
+A distributor shall not pay any portion of a customer’s security deposit to a competitive retailer.
+Where a change is made from distributor-consolidated billing to split billing, a distributor may retain a portion of the security deposit amount that reflects the non-payment risk associated with the new billing option

 Where all or part of a security deposit has been paid by a third party on behalf of a Customer, NOTL Hydro shall return the amount of the security deposit paid by the third party, including interest, where applicable, to the third party.
 This obligation shall apply where and to the extent that:

 The third party paid all or part (as applicable) of the security deposit directly to NOTL Hydro;